edeleastar/moodle-book/readme.md

 │   │   └── slides-3.pdf
 ~~~

-This continues to work as before, however if you provide images + .md files named identically to the slides:
+This continues to work as before, however if you provide images + .md files named identically to the slides e.g:

 ~~~
 │   ├── pdf